Tent camping checklist for Florida

 Snacks are good.
 Pepperoni, crackers, cheese.
 Chips tend to get left around, attracting critters even in daylight.

+Hot Tip!
 Avoid cooking meals at dusk or later.
 Raccoons and bears will come out of the woods.
-After eating, wash dishes immediately and store trash bags in your vehicle or dispose in critter-proof receptacles.
+Wash dishes immediately and store trash bags in your vehicle or dispose in critter-proof receptacles after every meal.

 If you or the kids throw food scraps in the woods, you will get unwelcome visitors.
 Not smart.
-If it happens, use it a learning opportunity for your kids.
+If it happens, consider it a teaching moment for your kids.

 There is usually a grocery nearby for fresh breads, meat and vegetables.
 Your cravings will change once you are in the woods.